azerion/bluestack-sdk-android/Home.md

 ```

 ### isBusy
-Before making a request you have to check that factory not busy (handling old request).
+Before making a request if you want to check that factory not busy (handling old request).

 Ads factory is busy means that it has not finished the previous request yet.